nvsnkv/NVs.OccupancySensor/readme.md

 Application has fair amount of configurable items:
 * Most of the processing steps mentioned above have some settings to tweak, and most of these settings have defaults;
 * Serilog is used to produce the logs;
-* And since it's ASP.Net Core application you can configure it's settings, like "AllowedHosts" etc.
+* And since it's ASP.Net Core application you can configure it's settings, like "Urls", "AllowedHosts" etc.

 App uses .Net Core configuration, so you can change the settings by:
 * updating appsettings.json with the values you need;